What is Capstan And Turret Lathe?

 What is Turret lathe?

-A turret lathe is a type of metalworking lathe that’s characterized by the use of interchangeable cutting tools.
-Like traditional lathes, it presses a stationary cutting tool against a rotating workpiece.
+A turret lathe is a specialized type of metalworking lathe distinguished by its ability to use a variety of interchangeable cutting tools.
+Much like conventional lathes, it operates by holding a cutting tool stationary while the workpiece rotates against it.

 Benefits of Turret Lathes